WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 The worker that receives the handshake will respond with an OK or ERROR frame.
 The ERROR frame will end the connection, and the connector will need to reopen a socket to attempt a new connection.
 On success, the OK frame will include a credit count to allow stream flow to start.

-With a credit count established for this session, we may start sending frames.
-Before we send application messages, each stream is named with a notification frame type.
+With a credit count established for this session, the client may start sending frames.
+Before sending application messages, each stream is named with a notification frame type.
 Notification frames establish a mapping between the stream's fully qualified name and the id which frames will use when transmitting MESSAGE frames <sup>A6</sup>.
 Stream notification frames consume one credit.

 Once a stream notification as been sent, the open stream can have any number of application messages for that stream sent so long as the credit count remains above zero.
 In order to replenish credits, Wallaroo is expected to send ACK frames to the connector.
-This will include the number of credits to be added to the session's current count.
-This allows the connector to do bookkeeping and make progress as long as Wallaroo is keeping up.
+The ACK will include the number of credits to be added to the session's current count.
+This allows the connector client to do bookkeeping and make progress as long as Wallaroo is keeping up.

 The protocol has been given plenty of room to grow and may be optimized over time.
 Most of the machinery is designed to allow trivial implementations which can be replaced with more sophisticated algorithms later.
 An example is credit flow can be adjusted in order to achieve target buffer sizes while avoiding pipeline stalls by using a PID controller rather than a fixed pipeline depth upon session initialization.

 Authentication of endpoints and/or encryption of the TCP session via TLS is not supported in the current implementation.
 We do not expect changes to this connector protocol when adding TLS endpoint authentication and/or session encryption.

-The term point of reference is use in an attempt to avoid too much baggage with any given medium.
-These could be things like partition offsets in Kafka, file names, counters, dotted logical clocks, timestamps, etc.
+The term "point of reference" is used in an attempt to avoid too much baggage with any given medium.
+A point of reference can include partition offsets in Kafka, file names, counters, dotted logical clocks, timestamps, etc.

 ---